 If you’ve never done customer segmentation based on these criteria, it’s time to reconsider!

-We recommend that you segment users based on their subscription renewal periods (it’s our advice that you combine this data with NPS or CSAT survey results to know if it’s just a formality or a fight against churn).
+We recommend that you segment users based on their subscription renewal periods (it’s our advice that you combine this data with NPS or CSAT survey results to know if it’s just a formality or a fight against customer churn).

 #5.
 Run surveys to analyze your customers’ psychographics and satisfaction levels